ibexa/documentation-user/docs/image_management/upload_images.md

 6\.
 Click **Publish**.

-The newly created folder is now visible in the Content Tree structure.
+The newly created folder is now visible in the content tree structure.
 You can create subfolders by clicking the folder and repeating the above procedure.

 ## Add image